nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_2/readme.md

 Source Publication (Always cite)

+---

 If a paper that you wish to cite is not yet accepted for publication, you should follow the guidelines of the journal to which you are submitting your paper.
-A preprint reference citation typically includes author name(s), date of the most recent version posted, paper title, name of the preprint server, object type (“preprint”), and the DOI.
+A preprint reference citation typically includes author name(s), date of the most recent version posted, paper title, name of the preprint server, object type ("preprint"), and the DOI.

 <img src="../images/media/image33.png" style="width:100%;height:auto;" />

 At the time of the Lesson preparation, the following paper did not yet appear as a journal publication.

-Jin, H., et al. 2023, “Optical color of Type Ib and Ic supernovae and implications for their progenitors,” ApJ, preprint, arXiv:2304.10670.
+Jin, H., et al. 2023, "Optical color of Type Ib and Ic supernovae and implications for their progenitors," ApJ, preprint, arXiv:2304.10670.

 ---